Many or all companies we feature compensate us. Compensation and editorial

 How much equity do I need to qualify for an Upstart HELOC?

-To qualify for an Upstart HELOC, you need at least 15% equity in your home.
+To qualify for a HELOC, borrowers will typically need 15% equity in your home.
+However, Upstart allows for a maximum CLTV of 95%, meaning some homeowners with a smaller amount of equity could qualify.
 See how to calculate your equity

 Does Upstart offer fixed-rate options for HELOCs?